Ice (Kavan novel): Style and themes

 Ice has been described as dreamlike, cryptic, unsettling, and hallucinogenic.
 There are no named characters, and the plot and geography of the story may seem arbitrary by the standards of realistic or popular fiction.
 The narrative is regularly interrupted by dreams and hallucinations, and it is suggested that the narrator is delusional.

 Attention has been paid to the recurring imagery of coldness and encroaching ice, which is commonly associated with Kavan's struggles with heroin addiction and mental illness.
 Other critics argue that the symbolism resists straightforward biographical interpretations.

 The novel's preoccupations with violent sexuality and female agency have invited feminist interpretations.

 Reception

 Ice was Kavan's first major literary success.
 After the publication of the novel, she was profiled in the September 1967 edition of Nova, alongside Jean Rhys.
 Brian Aldiss, whose work Kavan admired, praised it as the best science fiction novel of 1967.
 In 1968, a week after Kavan's death, Doubleday published Ice in the United States on the advice of Aldiss.

+Legacy

+The British band Squid wrote the song "Peel St." on their 2021 album Bright Green Field as a tribute to Kavan, with its lyrics extensively referencing scenes in Ice; the title of the album comes from an earlier short story by Kavan.